 We need physical touch a lot more than what is addressed by modern medicine for our mental and physical health.
 Touch in itself can actually boost immunity.

 A fascinating study into chimpanzee behavior showed that the primates who received the most grooming and affection ended up surviving far longer than those who didn’t due to enhanced immunity.

 Chimpanzees only groom those of an equal or greater social rank than them.
 This is great in terms of natural selection, and not so great for the chimpanzees with a lower social rank.
 With no affection, cuddling, or grooming, those chimpanzees have the lowest life expectancies of the troop.
 They die, and they don’t get to breed.
 This way, they don’t pass on their genetic material, paving the way for a perfect example of the survival of the fittest.

 Why are we chatting about chimps in this article?

 Because we share 99% of our DNA with them.
 If this happens to our closest living relatives, it can happen to us too.
 The bottom line is, we need to be touched.

 ‘I’m not talking about a rubbish hug where you tap somebody on the back, I’m talking about a hug where your bodies are touching and you’re holding someone.
 I’m talking about a long kiss.
 Holding hands, playing with each other’s hair…assuming you’re having that kind of relationship with that person…’

-And if you’d like to learn more about the immune-boosting human diet and how to reclaim your health as well as correcting your weight naturally, check out Eric Edmeades’ 90-Minute WildFit Masterclass; it’s free of charge for everyone.
+You’ll learn more about the immune-boosting human diet and how to reclaim your health as well as correct your weight naturally.